ventureful/svelte-go-task/README.md

 ### Medium

 For the "Add to favorites" form action, add validation on the server side using the Zod library.
+Make it that there is no type assertion ("as") anywhere.

 ### Medium